obsicn/nodejs-microservices-example-app/INSTALLING_OTEL.md

   `const { OTLPTraceExporter } = require('@opentelemetry/exporter-trace-otlp-http');`
   (at the beginning of the file where all const are defined)

-  - replace the console exporter
+  - Replace the console exporter
     - replace `traceExporter: new opentelemetry.tracing.ConsoleSpanExporter(),`
     - by `traceExporter: new OTLPTraceExporter({}),` (you can put the collector URL as property here instead of using environment variables in docker-compose, simply replace `{}` by `{url: 'http://otel-collector:4318/v1/traces'}`